robdevops/dreadpi/README.md

 # Wiring

 Disclaimer: This info is provided for educational purposes.
 Don't mess around with mains voltage appliances; they're dangerous.
 Your safety is your own responsibility.
+Take proper precautions.

 ## Jumper:
 * Remove the relay module jumper closing JD-VCC and VCC.